 9. Saigon Notre Dame Cathedral

 Saigon Notre Dame Cathedral is iconic attraction in Ho Chi Minh City, built in the late 1880s by French colonists, is one of the few remaining strongholds of Catholicism in the largely Buddhist Vietnam.
-Located in Paris Square, the name Notre Dame was given after the installation of the statue ‘Peaceful Notre Dame’ in 1959.
+Located in the heart of Paris Square, the name Notre Dame was given after the installation of the statue ‘Peaceful Notre Dame’ in 1959.
 A Virgin Mary statue also stands in front of Saigon Notre Dame Cathedral, which locals claimed to have shed tears in October 2005.
 While this incident was refuted by the Catholic Church of Vietnam, thousands of visitors still flock to this statue in hopes of witnessing a miracle.
 If you can get inside, you will feel a peaceful relief from the hustle and bustle outside, however, make sure to wear modest clothing in order to be allowed in.

 Address: Bến Nghé, tp.
 Hồ Chí Minh, Hồ Chí Minh, Vietnam

 Open hours: 8 am – 11 am in the morning and 3 pm – 6 pm in the evening on weekdays only (on Sunday, there’s an official mass that begins at 9:30 am that you are free to attend)

 How to get there: From the Independence Palace, walk northeast through the park directly to the cathedral.
 It’s located on the northwestern side of Dong Khoi street, adjacent to the old post office.

 Considered to be one of the best representations of French colonial architecture in Saigon, the Opera House theater was built in 1897, and has been beautifully preserved.